strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/Gatsby_Monogram.png"> Gatsby preview

-The Gatsby preview plugin allows applications with Gatsby Cloud accounts to preview the front end and is available from the [Strapi Market](https://market.strapi.io) or the [in-app marketplace](/user-docs/latest/plugins/installing-plugins-via-marketplace.md#installing-marketplace-plugins).
-More information about the plugin is available on the [Gatsby preview plugin page](https://market.strapi.io/plugins/@strapi-plugin-gatsby-preview).
+The Gatsby preview plugin allows applications with Gatsby Cloud accounts to preview the front end.
+The Strapi Gatsby preview plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-gatsby-preview).
+The Strapi Market page also contains more information about the Gatsby preview plugin.

 | Section impacted    | Options and settings         |
 |------------|-----------------|